-Drink Plenty of Water
+5. Drink Plenty of Water

 Drinking fresh clean water every day is just as fundamental to your physical health and wellbeing as quality sleep is.
 Sipping water throughout the day eases anxiety, helps your body flush out toxins, and gives your body a boost of energy while keeping you cool.
 Drink water during the day rather than just before you go to bed.

-Choose the Right Pyjamas and bed Sheets
+6. Choose the Right Pajamas

-If you’re a hot sleeper you’ll want to wear cooling fabrics such as cotton and linen that are more breathable.
+If you’re a hot sleeper, you’ll want to wear cooling fabrics such as cotton and linen that are more breathable.
 Some pajamas such as flannel or fleece will be far too hot and uncomfortable.
 Ensure your pajamas are loose-fitting as this will provide more sleep comfort and could help to regulate your nighttime temperature.

-Ventilate Your Bedroom
+7. Ventilate Your Bedroom

 Air ventilation is vital to keeping your bedroom cool and fresh.
 If you open your bedroom window for a few hours every day, it creates a clean and fresh environment.
 An open window also allows fresh air to ventilate your mattress which could prolong your mattress lifespan too.

-How to Make Your Bedroom Cooler?
+How to Make Your Bedroom Cooler

-- Open a window: fresh air is vital to keeping your bedroom cool and fresh, it also keeps your mattress fresh too
+Open a Window: Fresh air is vital to keeping your bedroom cool and fresh, it also keeps your mattress fresh too.

-- Use a fan or icepack: an electric fan on a low setting is a great alternative if you’re unable to open the window.
+Use a Fan or Icepack: An electric fan on a low setting is a great alternative if you’re unable to open the window.
 An icepack wrapped in a towel under your blanket could also offer some cooling relief

-What are the Best Sheets for Hot Sleepers?
+What Are the Best Sheets for Hot Sleepers?

-What is the Best Pillow for Hot Sleepers?
+What Is the Best Pillow for Hot Sleepers?

-What is the Best Mattress for Hot Sleepers?
+What Is the Best Mattress for Hot Sleepers?

 The best mattress for cool sleeping will be constructed of a breathable material because most people find memory foam mattress too hot, it’s advisable to consider your options carefully.
 Although coil spring mattresses are somewhat breathable because of the innerspring system, many find these too bouncy, these may not be the best mattress for hot sleepers who share their bed with a partner due to the high motion transfer.
 Also, pressure relief could be an issue with memory foam and coil spring mattresses, they may not offer enough for most people.

 The best mattress to keep you cool should be designed using modern sleep science and technology.
-AirFoam™ is a revolutionary mattress material because it offers not only 5-star pressure relief but its more durable and cooling than memory foam too.
+AirFoam™ is a revolutionary mattress material because it offers not only five-star pressure relief but its more durable and cooling than memory foam too.